electrumsv/electrumsv-sdk/docs/index.rst

 result is the only way to go if your production environment will also be bare metal & cross-platform.
 It also lends itself to a better development experience once the plugin is made.
 As one example, I like having the ability to set a breakpoint in my application code and have the spawned terminal window halt at the breakpoint and enter the python debugger.
-I am not aware of a way to do this inside of a docker container.
+I am not aware of any way to do this inside of a docker container without resorting to cumbersome workarounds and manual setup in a docker terminal.

-The python language itself is arguably the most readable and expressive scripting language that exists and so when it comes to customizing the logic of which ports to use and spawning multiple instances of various components that need to connect to one another... at a certain point it is just easier to write it in a dedicated scripting language (like python)!
+The python language itself is arguably the most readable and expressive scripting language that exists and so when it comes to customization of installation and startup logic (as well as graceful shutdown logic and resetting to a clean slate for testing etc.) as well as orchestration of many or multi-instance components... at a certain point it is just easier to write it in a dedicated scripting language (like python)!

-Of course the SDK commands can all run just fine from within a docker container if you prefer.
-Or you can customize the plugin to launch a docker image with ``docker-compose up``.
+Of course the SDK commands can all run fine from within a docker container if you prefer (in fact the dockerhub images are produced by calling the SDK with the --inline start command modifier).

 Basically you have all options available to you once the plugin is configured.

-(A cookie-cutter plugin for running any arbitratry docker image with ``docker-compose`` will be included soon)

 Whatsonchain blockexplorer (localhost)
 =========================================